scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 The user interface and modular design work equally well in complex scripted workflows, as foundations for other packages like ENCORE_ :cite:`Tiberti:2015fk` and ProtoMD_ :cite:`Somogyi:2016aa`, and for interactive and rapid prototyping work in IPython_ :cite:`Perez2007`/Jupyter_ notebooks, especially together with molecular visualization provided by nglview_ and time series analysis with pandas_ :cite:`McKinney2010`.
 Since the original publication :cite:`Michaud-Agrawal:2011fu`, improvements in speed and data structures make it now possible to work with terabyte-sized trajectories containing up to ~10 million particles.
-MDAnalysis also comes with specialized analysis classes in the MDAnalysis.analysis module that are unique to MDAnalysis such as LeafletFinder a graph-based algorithm for the analysis of lipid bilayers :cite:`Michaud-Agrawal:2011fu` or Path Similarity Analysis for the quantitative comparison of macromolecular conformational changes :cite:`Seyler:2015fk`.
+MDAnalysis also comes with specialized analysis classes in the ``MDAnalysis.analysis`` module that are unique to MDAnalysis such as *LeafletFinder*, a graph-based algorithm for the analysis of lipid bilayers :cite:`Michaud-Agrawal:2011fu`, or *Path Similarity Analysis* for the quantitative comparison of macromolecular conformational changes :cite:`Seyler:2015fk`.

 MDAnalysis is available in source form under the GNU General Public License v2 from GitHub as `MDAnalysis/mdanalysis`_, and as PyPi_ and conda_ packages.
 The documentation_ is extensive and includes an `introductory tutorial`_.